trainyao/go-segmenttree/README.md

         tree := segmenttree.NewTree(nodes, updateFunc)
     }
     ```

+2. use segment to search data (pending to implement, PR is welcomed~)

-2. finding leaf node and parents
+3. finding leaf node and parents

     ```go
     package main